Sethu Lakshmi Bayi: Early life

 Pooradam Thirunal Sethu Lakshmi Bayi was born at Utsavamadhom Palace, Mavelikkara, on the 19th of November 1895 to Ayilyam Nal Mahaprabha and Kerala Varma.
 Her mother belonged to the Utsavamadhom Palace branch of the Kolathunādu Royal Family.
 A house that used to reign the Kola Swarupam, the Kolathiri line descended from the same ancient dynasty of the Travancore Royal Family, and so they were adopted and installed as the Maharanis of Travancore when there was a shortage of females to continue the line of succession.
 The current Ranis of Travancore, Senior Maharani Bharani Thirunal Lakshmi Bayi, and Junior Maharani Bharani Thirunal Parvathi Bayi, who were also adopted from the Kolathiri line, did not have any female children.

 In the prevalent matrilineal system of inheritance known as Marumakkathayam, the presence of females to continue the line of succession for the dynasty was crucial.
-With the death of the Junior Maharani, Bharani Thirunal Parvathi Bayi in 1893, followed by that of the eldest of her three sons in 1895, the royal family came to consist solely of Maharajah Moolam Thirunal, Rani Lakshmi Bayi and her two nephew.
-The Rani now looked upon her nieces, the children of her youngest sister by the artist Raja Ravi Varma to bring forth girls who could be adopted into the ruling line.
-In 1895, the Rani's elder niece, Mahaprabha gave birth to a daughter, Sethu Lakshmi Bayi, and the next year, her younger niece, Thiruvadira Nal Kochukunji Thampuran gave birth to Sethu Parvathi Bayi.
-In 1900 the Rani officially petitioned her adoptive brother, Maharajah Moolam Thirunal, and the two girls were adopted.
-Sethu Lakshmi Bayi became the Junior Maharani of Travancore, and Sethu Parvathi Bayi became the First Princess of Attingal.
+With the death of the Junior Maharani, Bharani Thirunal Parvathi Bayi in 1893, followed by that of the eldest of her three sons in 1895, the royal family came to consist solely of Maharajah Moolam Thirunal, Rani Lakshmi Bayi and her two nephews.